AIFS: Prague - Charles University

 Spend a semester, winter term, summer session or academic year in the picturesque city of Prague, Czech Republic studying at Charles University.
 Courses are taught in English or Czech, with no previous Czech language study required.
 Please visit website for all program-specific details and eligibility requirements.

 Live in a student residence hall with internet access and 24-hour reception.
 A meal allowance is included.

 You’ll enjoy cultural and social activities such as guided city walks, visits to museums and cultural sites, opera, theater and ballet performances, sporting events and language events to meet and practice the language with Czech students.
 Excursions vary depending on the term you select and may include trips like 2-day visit to Moravia, the beautiful eastern part of the Czech Republic or visits to beautiful UNESCO World Heritage towns like Kutná Hora, north of Prague, and Cesky Krumlov, in South Bohemia.
 Optional excursions may include a 3-day trip to Krakow and Auschwitz-Birkenau, Poland; a 3-day trip to Budapest, Hungary; a 3-day visit to Southern Bohemia, Czech Republic, and Salzburg, Austria; and more.
-A 2-night tour of London, England, is included for students selecting the AIFS Flight Package.
+A 2-night tour of London, England, is included for academic year, semester and summer students selecting the AIFS Flight Package.